Our Admiralty and Maritime Attorney Services

 Serving clients from across the entire sector, we dive deep to provide solutions that are in alignment with your business objectives, executive team and operating style.
 Clients we work alongside include:

-On the transactional front, we advise maritime companies on the structuring of ship sales and purchases, vessel mortgages and other marine finance transactions, including the preparation and recording of bills of sale, preferred ship mortgages, and other finance documentation.
+- Counseling on the transactional elements of maritime law, including those relating to the structuring of ship sales and purchases, vessel mortgages and other marine finance transactions, including the preparation and recording of bills of sale, preferred ship mortgages, and other finance documentation.

 In acting for port owners, operators of ports and port facilities, port users and funders, we’ve developed a deep understanding of what our clients need.
 We regularly advise in areas such as planning, regulatory issues, marine real estate, competition, insurance, port developments and health and safety incidents.